lapism/SearchBar-SearchView/README.md

 ```

 ### Layout example
-For now it must be in CoordinatorLayout !!!
+It must be in CoordinatorLayout.
 Also add android:stateListAnimator="@null" to AppBarLayout.

 ```xml